WHAT DOES DATA MIGRATION MEAN?

 It is often the case that consultants are not engaged in the initial stages of implementation work, due to the assumption that company employees have better knowledge of the databases and original applications and can manage to do the job on their own.
 In the case of more complex projects, however, involving experienced consultants with good knowledge of the target system is worth considering.
 The benefit is a reduced workload for the company employees and a faster migration process which translates into a timely start of the system.
 Such an approach also ensures the quality and accuracy of the data migration process.

-5. Excel is not enough: tools supporting data migration
+5. Selection of tools supporting migration

 Prior to selecting an implementation partner, it is a good idea to find out what kind of tools supporting data migration the prospective partner offers.
 In large-scale complex projects, when the repository of data transferred to the new system is from several years of the company’s operations, data migration tools will be very useful.
 This is especially true for large companies with multiple locations and a complex organizational structure.
 Excel will not do.
 Properly structured formulas which eliminate data duplication, ensure the refinement and cleansing of data on a daily basis, allow for saving and validating the data prior to their transfer to the target application and enable reversal of migrated records, will speed up and simplify the process of data preparation for the implementation project.